Explore Georgia Tours

 Paragliding in Georgia: Soaring Over the Caucasus

-At 2,200 meters elevation, Gudauri offers exceptional flying conditions from May through October.
+At 2,200 meters elevation, Gudauri offers strong flying conditions from May through October.
 Tandem flights launch from ridgelines overlooking the Aragvi River valley, with the snow-capped Greater Caucasus stretching to the horizon.
 Flights typically last 15-30 minutes, reaching heights of 3,000+ meters with experienced pilots.

 • Price: $60-100 for tandem flights (including photos/video)

-• Duration: 15-30 minutes flight time; 2-3 hours total experience
+• Duration: 15-30 minutes in the air, 2-3 hours total

 Kazbegi Paragliding: